 - York Law School

 The above departments can then nominate in any of the following Thematic Interdisciplinary Training pathways:

-- Sustainable Growth, Management, and Economic Productivity (SMP)
+- Sustainable Growth, Business, Work and Economic Productivity (SMP)

 You should discuss which theme is the best fit for your research proposal with your academic department.